arguer66/pyth-overlay-for-x/README.md

 Chrome extension for real-time Pyth prices on selected X cashtags

 ## Features
-- Prices for crypto & equities
+- Prices for popular crypto & equities
 - Confidence intervals
+- Data from Pyth's public API (Hermes)
 - Identification tags for prominent individuals in CT/Fintwit
 - No data collection